 Yakitori is Japanese-style chicken, threaded on to skewers, grilled over a charcoal flame and glazed with a richly flavoured sauce.

-There’s no need to travel to Tokyo to enjoy this popular Japanese food!
-You can make this easy chicken yakitori recipe at home and serve it as either an appetizer or as a main meal with sides.
+There's no need to travel to Tokyo to enjoy this popular Japanese food!
+You can make this easy chicken yakitori recipe at home.
+Serve it as either an appetizer or as a main meal with sides.

-- If using bamboo skewers, soak in water for an hour or two.
+- If using bamboo skewers, soak them in water for an hour or two.

-- Combine the ingredients for the sesame-lemon sprinkle in a small bowl and set aside.
+- First, combine the ingredients for the sesame-lemon sprinkle in a small bowl and set aside.

-- In a small saucepan, combine the basting ingredients.
+- Next, in a small saucepan, combine the basting ingredients.
 Slice the chicken thighs in half lengthwise, transfer to a resealable bag or marinating container and add 1/4 cup of the marinade.
 Refrigerate the chicken.